sgidevnet/sgug-rse/README.md

 and for any upgrades/updates:

-* CARE: You must use the "upgrade" flag for any upgraded packages to void double-installs
+* CARE: You must use the "upgrade" flag for any upgraded packages to avoid double-installs

 ```
 cd ~/sgug-rse.git